 Face Coverings and Face Masks

 Masks are optional in most University spaces, including classrooms, administrative spaces, offices, research labs, public spaces, public events, athletic facilities and non-classroom communal spaces such as residence halls, libraries and the Norris University Center.
-While masking is not required in most spaces, the University strongly recommends masking in areas where distancing is not possible when transmission levels are elevated.
+While masking is not required in most spaces, the University recommends masking in areas where distancing is not possible when transmission levels are elevated.

 Masks remain required in University health settings such as Health Services, Counseling and Psychological Services and Northwestern’s COVID-19 testing sites.
 Individuals in leased spaces, patient-facing areas or clinical buildings should refer to local guidance regarding indoor masking policies, as they may differ from University-owned buildings.